knowthelist/fhem-tablet-ui/README.md

 - **data-max**  : maximal value to set (default 100)
 - **data-on**   : value where the slider moves to max  [RegEx] (default 'on')
 - **data-off**  : value where the slider moves to min  [RegEx] (default 'off')
+- **data-part** : part number of the space separated value to show or an RegEx
 - **data-value**: show the value in a text box (default 'false')
 - **data-width**: width for horizontal sliders (default '120px', for mini '60px')
 - **data-height**: height for vertical sliders (default '120px', for mini '60px')